mindymallory/PriceAnalysis/docs/13-EthanolMarketsand.md

 In the sections that follow the basic ethanol production process is presented.
 We discuss the by-product of ethanol production, distillers dried grains (DDGs), and its importance to the livestock industry.
 Then we will discuss some important price relationships involving ethanol, including the ethanol-RBOB gasoline price relationship, and the ethanol-corn-natural gas-DDGs price relationship.

-## Ethanol Production[^wikiinfo]
+## Ethanol Production

-[^wikiinfo]: The information about ethanol production predominately comes from the [corn ethanol](https://en.wikipedia.org/wiki/Corn_ethanol) Wikipedia page.

-Ethanol production takes place at biorefineries [all across the country](http://www.ethanolrfa.org/resources/biorefinery-locations/), but production is concentrated in the corn belt.
+Ethanol production[^wikiinfo] takes place at biorefineries [all across the country](http://www.ethanolrfa.org/resources/biorefinery-locations/), but production is concentrated in the corn belt.
 Ethanol plants take advantage of the plentiful supplies of corn and the relatively favorable basis in the corn belt.
 Some plants are located close to major livestock feeding operations.
 If you click the source link for the map below and zoom in to look more closely at Kansas you will see a few ethanol plants located in the vicinity of the cattle feedlots we explored in an earlier chapter.

+[^wikiinfo]: The information about ethanol production predominately comes from the [corn ethanol](https://en.wikipedia.org/wiki/Corn_ethanol) Wikipedia page.

 ![Figure 1: Ethanol Plant Locations in the U.S.](images/eth_locations.png)